I/O API

 File Naming

-output_s2.nc # After max_writes reached
+snapshots/snapshots_s2/snapshots_s2.nc # after max_writes reached

-output_s3.nc # etc.
+snapshots/snapshots_s3/snapshots_s3.nc # etc.

 Performance Tips

-1. Batch writes: Don't write every iteration
+1. Batch writes: use a sim_dt/iter cadence rather than writing every iteration

 See Also